modxorg/Docs/en/extras/login/login.tutorials/basic-setup.md

 If you are using an older version of MODX or you just want to enhance your understanding of the process, you can follow the manual steps below:

-1\. **Security -> Resource Groups** : Create a new Resource Group for all the pages that will be available only to members.
+1\. **Content -> Resource Groups** : Create a new Resource Group for all the pages that will be available only to members.

 ![](create_resource_group.jpg)